ekarlo/TheShadowSpeaksDoc/README.md

 ![DSC01437-600.jpeg](img/DSC01437-600.jpeg)<br>
 <br>
 <br>
-### Current NFT - "Vietnam War Draft Lottery 2022" [2025]
+### Current NFT Entry - "Vietnam War Draft Lottery 2022" [2025]
 **Development of the "Vietnam War Draft Lottery 2022" [2025] NFT**<br>
-In October 2022 I suddenly decided to recreate the 1990 displays in the form af an NFT PNG image.
+In October 2022 I suddenly decided to recreate the 1990 displays in the form af an NFT PNG image.<br>

 The first step was the recovery of the code and files from the Amiga format floppies which presented a problem.
 Amiga floppies cannot be read on a PC due to controller limitations.
 Resurrecting a 30 yo old Amiga, monitor, external floppy drive and software